 Ali et. al. \cite{ABS-EJM} posed a problem asking to determine trees possessing the minimum value of the ABS index among all trees with a fixed number of pendent vertices.
 The main goal of the present paper is to determine trees possessing the minimum value of the $ABS$ index in two classes of trees.
-For positive integers $n$ and $p$, $\Gamma_p$ denotes the class of all trees with $p$ vertices and $\Gamma_{n,p}$ denotes the class of all trees of order $n$ and $p$.
-In section \ref{sec1} we give a complete solution to the problem posed by Ali et. al. \cite{ABS-EJM}, where we show that the star graph $S_{p+1}$ uniquely attain the minimum value of the $ABS$ index in the class $\Gamma_p$.
+For positive integers $n$ and $p$, $\Gamma_p$ denotes the class of all trees with $p$ pendent vertices and $\Gamma_{n,p}$ denotes the class of all trees of order $n$ and $p$ pendent vertices.
+In section \ref{sec1} we give a complete solution to the problem posed by Ali et. al. \cite{ABS-EJM}, where we show that the star graph $S_{p+1}$ uniquely attains the minimum value of the $ABS$ index in the class $\Gamma_p$.
 In section \ref{sec2} we provide results on trees that minimize the value of the $ABS$ index in $\Gamma_{n,p}$.